Shelly Bay: Proposed sale of Council-owned land

-The proposed development would also require Wellington City Council to sell and lease some land to the developers.
-Councillors had voted in favour of the sales and leases in September 2017 and granted Council chief executive the power to do so, but after the issues with the resource consent and disputes over whether councillors had all the correct information, the chief executive Kieth Lavery refused to make the transaction and indicated in 2019 that the matter would likely go to a new vote.
+The proposed development also required Wellington City Council to sell some parcels of land, and lease others, to the developers.
+Councillors had voted in favour of the sales and leases in September 2017 and granted Council chief executive the power to do so, but after the issues with the resource consent and disputes over whether councillors had all the correct information, council chief executive Kevin Lavery refused to make the transaction and indicated in 2019 that the matter would likely go to a new vote.

 The Shelly Bay sale became an election issue in the October 2019 Wellington local elections, and most candidates had a position on the development.
 Prior to the election most councillors supported the development, but after the election, it was reported that most councillors opposed it.
-The mayoral election at the same time also saw Wellington mayor Justin Lester, who supported the proposal, replaced by Andy Foster, who as a councillor opposed it for several years and whose election campaign centered on stopping the development.
+The mayoral election at the same time also saw Wellington mayor Justin Lester, who supported the proposal, replaced by Andy Foster, who as a councillor opposed it for several years and whose election campaign centred on stopping the development.

 In a vote of November 2020, Wellington City councillors voted 9–6 in favour of the proposal to sell 0.3 hectares of council land and lease another 0.6 hectares.
 Mayor Foster called the decision "sad".